 Scouting is a year-round program uniquely designed to meet the needs of the full family.
 The program offers fun and challenging activities that promote character development and physical fitness.
 Family involvement is an essential part of the program, and parents are encouraged to play an active role in making the most of the short time they have to impact the lives of their children.

 Your Child is a Member of a Den...

 Your Child is a Member of a Pack...

 Cub Scout Advancement Plan

 In Scouting, advancement is the process by which a member meets certain requirements and earns recognition.
-The Cub Scout advancement program is a blend of activities boys do in their homes and activities they do in a den meeting setting.
-As requirements are completed, boys are awarded recognition items to mark their progress.
-Regardless of grade, all boys who join Cub Scouts start by earning the Bobcat badge.
-After receiving the Bobcat badge, a boy works on the requirements based on his grade level.
+The Cub Scout advancement program is a blend of activities Scouts do in their homes and activities they do in a den meeting setting.
+As requirements are completed, Scouts are awarded recognition items to mark their progress.
+Regardless of grade, all Scouts who join Cub Scouts start by earning the Bobcat badge.
+After receiving the Bobcat badge, a boy works on the requirements based on their grade level.